-- o 10-year nonwithdrawal commitment to ABM Treaty and strict observance of ABM Treaty as "signed and ratified" in 1972; and - o Either agree on list of devices not to be put in space if they exceed certain performance parameters; devices below thresholds could be put in space for any purpose, including ABM-related.
+- o 10-year nonwithdrawal commitment to ABM Treaty and strict observance of ABM Treaty as "signed and ratified" in 1972; and - exceed certain performance parameters; devices below thresholds could be put in space for any purpose, including ABM-related.
 "Other" research restricted to labs. - o Or, "strict observance" incompatible with broad interpretation; unclear whether it equates to narrow interpretation. - o Material breach of ABM Treaty would release other side from START obligations.